maflcko/b-c-gui-translations-review/reviews/sl.md

         <extracomment>Popup message when a PSBT has been saved to a file</extracomment>
         <translation>DPBT shranjena</translation>

 YES
-The acronym "PSBT" is incorrectly translated as "DPBT" in Slovene.
-The correct translation should keep the acronym as "PSBT" because it stands for "Partially Signed Bitcoin Transaction" and should not be altered.
+The translation is problematic because "DPBT" is not the correct Slovenian abbreviation for "PSBT".
+"PSBT" (Partially Signed Bitcoin Transaction) is typically not translated or adapted and should remain "PSBT" in the translation.
+Everything else is correct.

 Correct translation:
 PSBT shranjena
 ```